VirgilSecurity/awesome-virgil/docs/cli-identity-confirm-private.rst

 Provides helper methods to generate validation token based on application's private key.
 It is required for the following operations:

 1. Create a :term:`Private Virgil Card <Private Virgil Card>` with a :term:`confirmed Identity <Confirmed Identity>`.
-See virgil-card-create-private(1);
+See :doc:`cli-card-create-private`;
 2. Revoke a Private Virgil Card, a group of Cards.
-See virgil-card-revoke-private(1), virgil-public-key-revoke-private(1);
+See :doc:`cli-card-revoke-private`, :doc:`cli-public-key-revoke-private`;
 3. Get a private key from the Private Keys Service.
-See virgil-private-key-get(1).
+See :doc:`cli-private-key-get`.

 ========
 OPTIONS